ESP32DE/ESP32-SoftUSB/README.md

 the ESP32 Soft FullSpeed USB Host is a proof of concept for doable with examples on ESP32 as an USB Host:

-note: just in time no public access - only private -
+note: in the Testphase - just in time no public access - only private -

 https://github.com/ESP32DE/ESP32-Soft-FullSpeed-USB-Host